wys-ljq/AMB-DSGDN/README.md

 - Anaconda package management tool has been installed
 - The server is equipped with an NVIDIA GPU supporting CUDA 11.7 (to meet the hardware requirements for model training)
 - AMB-DSGDN project code has been downloaded
-- Experimentally required datasets have been downloaded:
+- Create a new data folder in the current directory, download the datasets required for the experiments, and place the datasets in the data folder.:
   - IEMOCAP Dataset
   - MELD Dataset
   - Dataset download link: [Google Drive](https://drive.google.com/drive/folders/1J1mvbqQmVodNBzbiOIxRiWOtkP6qqP-K)